openedx/open-edx-proposals/oeps/archived/oep-0005-arch-containerize-devstack.rst

 .. attention::

+   This OEP has been replaced by
+   :ref:`Tutor as a replacement for edx/configuration`,
-   This OEP has been replaced by :doc:`/architectural-decisions/oep-0045/decisions/0001-tutor-as-replacement-for-edx-configuration` a decision made as a part of :doc:`/architectural-decisions/oep-0045-arch-ops-and-config`
+   a decision made as a part of :ref:`OEP-45 Configuring and Operating Open edX`.

 Abstract
 ********